 Ms Detho also served in the Board of the Capital Markets Authority as an Alternate Member to the Governor, as Council Member to and Treasurer of the International Association of Deposit Insurers (IADI), and as statutory manager in resolving several problem banks in the country.
 Ms Detho serves on the Board of the Kenya Deposit Insurance Corporation as an Alternate Member to the Governor.
 She is a member of the Kenya Institute of Bankers and a Fellow of the Kenya Institute of Management.

-Director, Finance Department
+Acting Director, Finance & IMS Department

 Acting Director, Department of Procurement and Logistics Services